Overview

 Courses

-To graduate with an Agribusiness diploma, students must successfully complete 120 academic credits and 15 practical credits.
+To graduate with an Agribusiness diploma, students must successfully complete 123 academic credits.
 The minimum passing grade for each course is indicated on the course outline.

 Year 1 Courses